middletemplelibrary/history-of-the-library/README.md

        label="Detail from An astronomicall description of the late comet, 1618" url="https://github.com/user-attachments/assets/7b7fa8b7-862a-45cb-8401-12e381bff37c">

+## Magick & astrology vindicated from those false aspersions and calumnies, which the ignorance of some hath cast upon them.
+<strong> In which is contained true definitions of the said arts, and the justification of their practise, proved by the authority of Scripture, and the experience of ancient and modern authors.
+With observations from several remarkable conjunctions and apparitions: as those three suns that appeared before the Kings death, &c.
+Impartially communicated for the publique good. / By Hardick Warren, a well-wisher to the most secret occult arts and learning.
+London : Printed [by] J.M. for N. Brook, 1651.</strong>
+<br /><br />
+This is the only known work by hermetic philosopher Hardick Warren.
+The seventeenth century is known for an interest in the occult, and this particular work attempts to rationalise natural magic, making it compatible with Warren’s Christian beliefs and distancing it from subjects of dark magic, such as necromancy and consorting with spirits.
+This item is not unusual at all in our collections, our biggest benefactor Robert Ashley, like many of his contemporaries, also had a taste for books on similar subjects.
+This work was donated to the Inn in 1698, by Middle Temple member and later Inner Temple Treasurer, William Petyt.
+Similar to Ashley, Petyt left his collection to Inner Temple with £150 for buying a place to preserve it, which resulted in the Library being enlarged to accommodate the bequest.

 ## 1693-1694 No. 110 16 November 1694 receipt book

 and, <strong>The new natura brevium of the most reverend judge Mr Anthony Fitz-herbert.
 Corrected and revised by the author. : With a perfect table of the most materiall things contained therein, composed by William Rastall.
 Whereunto is added the authorities in law; and some other cases and notes collected by the translator out of the year-books and abridgements; never before printed therewith.
 Newly translated into English.
 London : Printed for W. Lee, M. Walbanck, D. Pakeman, and G. Bedell, M.DC.LII.</strong>